voschezang/coding-handbook/quotes.md

 * DevOps is just [vertical integration](https://en.wikipedia.org/wiki/Vertical_integration).
 You build it, you run it.
   * Specialization can be achieved by scoping down the product (e.g. into a microservice), and outsourcing (e.g using SaaS products).
   * This requires a fast and automated build-test-deployment process.
 Be able to deploy 100 times per day.
-  * Strive for one-by-one production (small batches).
-Minimize the number of batching steps.
-Limit work in process and inventory.
+* Strive for a stable one-by-one production flow (small batches).
-      * Remove any bottlenecks that stand in the way of this.
+    * Remove any bottlenecks that stand in the way of this vision.
+    * Minimize the number of batching steps.
+Minimize waste in between steps.
+    * Optimize the process such that it requires minimal inventory.
 * Take calculated risks, experiment, make mistakes and learn from them.
   * Learn early.
 Goto [production](https://martinfowler.com/bliki/CanaryRelease.html?ref=wellarchitected) & collect (user-)feedback ASAP.
   * Use local discoveries to make [global improvments](https://en.wikipedia.org/wiki/Autonomation).
   * Build in slack, i.e. room to incorporate learning & improvement.
 * Design for failure.
-Change the environment to minimize future errors (i.e. make processes and tasks [foolproof](https://en.wikipedia.org/wiki/Poka-yoke)).
     * Assume that all people will make mistakes and act foolish eventually.
+    * Change the environment to minimize potential errors (i.e. make processes and tasks [foolproof](https://en.wikipedia.org/wiki/Poka-yoke)).
+    * "Let it crash".
+Fail fast, but in a controlled way (e.g. using circuit breakers and compartmentalization).
+Make failure visible instead of suppressing it.
+Don't let problems accumulate to a [critical state](https://en.wikipedia.org/wiki/Critical_phenomena).
+This prevents [cascading](https://en.wikipedia.org/wiki/Cascading_failure) failures.
 * In a complex, dynamic environment, it is better to release 1 feature than to leave 5 ones in-progress.
 * Move fast, but in small steps.
 Be skeptic and optimistic.
 Take risks and learn by experimenting.
   * Take [leaps](https://en.wikipedia.org/wiki/Leap_of_faith) by exception.